luisparravicini/covid19-stats/README.md

 ![plot 01](plot_01.png "LATAM confirmed cases")

+##How to run the scripts

+python -m covid19.rate
+python -m covid19.confirmed_cases

 **DISCLAIMER**: I'm no statistician, data scientist, epidemiologist, nor I have any knowledge on viruses.
 I just have some free time and I'm playing around with the dataset and matplotlib, the graphs might not be accurate and/or have errors.